Baggins5066/Botlivia-Blevitron/replit.md

 1. Validate that API keys are set
 2. Connect to Discord
 3. Load local ChromaDB vector database from `chroma_data/` directory
+4. Connect to PostgreSQL database for user profiles
+5. When responding, retrieve:
+   - User profile information (if available)
-4. Retrieve 40 relevant memories from past conversations when responding (with author attribution)
+   - 40 relevant memories from past conversations (with author attribution)
-5. Generate responses purely from conversation patterns in the database - NO predefined personality
+6. Generate personalized responses using both profile data and conversation patterns

 ### Adding More Training Data
 To add more Discord message history to the bot's memory: